 "Real life has surface noise".

 Prior to pursuing photography I was involved in the independent music industry for a good many years running the Pleasantly Surprised cassette audiozine and Cathexis Recordings record label.
-I released material from, amongst others: Cocteau Twins, Bauhaus, Birthday Party, Primal Scream, Eric Random, Ludus, Billy MacKenzie, Virginia Astley, Modern English, Sonic Youth, Mark Stewart, Coil, Current 93, Dif Juz, Fini Tribe....
+I released material from, amongst others: Cocteau Twins, Bauhaus, Birthday Party, Primal Scream, Eric Random, Ludus, Billy MacKenzie, Virginia Astley, Modern English, Sonic Youth, Mark Stewart, Coil, Current 93, Dif Juz, Fini Tribe.... and many, many more.
 There were also forays into performance promotion, Internet Radio Streaming and Sound Art Festivals.
 Maybe one day I'll actually get around to putting together my archive, what's left of it...

-For over twenty years I was also a freelance Graphic Designer.
+For over twenty years I was a freelance Graphic Designer.
 For sixteen of those I worked for a photography gallery (Street Level Photoworks) in Glasgow and worked with a large number of photographers and artists in prepping their work for exhibition, retouching prints and negatives, and formatting for print.
 Many people left a lasting impression and some were inspirational.

-I attempted to teach myself how to use a camera but being blind in one eye and having Aphakia and Mydriasis (no lens, damaged retina and a permanently dilated pupil/iris) in the other, this proved to be cumbersome and very problematic, especially so in that I was pursuing an interest in street photography...
+I attempted to teach myself how to use a DSLR camera but being blind in one eye and having Aphakia and Mydriasis (no lens, damaged retina and a permanently dilated pupil/iris) in the other, this proved to be cumbersome and very problematic, especially so in that I was pursuing an interest in street photography...

 In 2012 my wife gave me an iPhone 4S for a significant birthday and everything changed.
 I captured a few images and was hooked.
-The design for other people started to take a back seat and personal photography projects started to take shape and take over.
+The design for other people started to take a back seat and ideas for personal photography projects started to take shape and take over.
 It was time to think of a new strategy in my photography.
 I downloaded a few Apps, bought some excellent books on iPhoneography and lost myself in dedicated websites and blogs.

 It all started to fall into place.
 Due to my restricted sight and sensitivity to light, I decided to side-step the inherent difficulties of using orthodox methods of image making and bypass the constraints of traditional photography that seeks out technical perfection, both with the equipment being used and in the end result, and instead pursue a visual aesthetic for it's own sake.